RaphaelIT7/gmod-holylib/README.md

 \- Add a bind to `CAI_NetworkManager::BuildNetworkGraph` or `StartRebuild`
 \- Possibly allow on to force workshop download on next level change.
 \- GO thru everything and use a more consistant codestyle.
 I created quiet the mess.
+\- Reduce/Remove the usage of g_Lua since our code should work later with multiple ILuaInterfaces.

 # New Documentation
 Currently I'm working on implementing a better wiki that will replace this huge readme later.